 - Information about 2024-2025 intern opportunities.

-In the first four years, KSC evolved as a movement and advocacy group with these accomplishments and others:
+From 2019 to 2022, KSC evolved as a movement and advocacy group with these accomplishments and others:

 - Supported career experiences for ten college seniors at SDSU and CSU-San Marcos that majored in geography, environmental studies, sustainability, or urban planning